vscode-restructuredtext/docs/articles/configuration.rst

 IntelliSense
 ------------
-This feature is disabled by default, as it is still experimental.
+This feature is enabled by default, but it is still experimental.

-To enable it at directory level, a new file ``.vscode/settings.json`` needs to be created under the root directory shown in your Explorer tab in Visual Studio Code.
+To enable/disable it at directory level, a new file ``.vscode/settings.json`` needs to be created under the root directory shown in your Explorer tab in Visual Studio Code.